Bias Response Network

 Bias Incident Forms

-Bias Incident Community Insensitivity Intake Form is available online and through response network.
+Bias Incident Community Insensitivity Intake Form is available through the response network.
 Students can submit a complaint through offices of the bias response network so that students will be encouraged to have a face to face meeting with a member of the network who can help them to understand the process, their options, support services, etc. The completion of this form will be the first step for any students wanting to report a bias incident.
-If submitted online, a member of the reporting team will be contacted within 24hours.

 Students will have the option of submitting a Bias Incident form anonymously (similar to the sexual assault reporting form).